 The start to the commercial was pure poetry.
 The rest of it was just perfect.

-Glavine and Maddux lifted weights, passed around medicine balls, ran stairs with baseball bats, hung out in the sauna, and even read “The Science of Hitting” by Ted Williams and John Underwood, which you can still purchase on Amazon right now.
+Glavine and Maddux went into a full training montage to become home-run hitters.
+The baseball players lifted weights, passed around medicine balls, ran stairs with baseball bats, hung out in the sauna, and even read "The Science of Hitting" by Ted Williams and John Underwood, which you can still purchase on Amazon right now.

 The Nike commercial was all about the Nike Air Max, one of the hottest shoes on the market back then worn by McGwire, who was coming off a record-setting 1998 season and belted 583 career home runs.